-Patients with pre-existing severe neuropathy may be treated with Bortezomib only after careful risk/benefit assessment.
+Patients with pre-existing severe neuropathy may be treated with bortezomib only after careful risk/benefit assessment.

 Grading of neuropathy Dose modification

 G1 with no pain or loss of function None

-G1 with pain or G2 Reduce to 1.0 mg/m or change treatment
+G1 with pain or G2 Reduce to 1.0 mg/m 2

-schedule to 1.3 mg/m once per week if

-currently is twice per week

 G2 with pain or G3 Withhold treatment until symptoms of toxicity

 have resolved.
 When toxicity resolves, re-

-initiate treatment at 0.7 mg/m once per week.
+initiate treatment at 0.7 mg/m 2 once per week.

 G4 and/or severe autonomic neuropathy Discontinue

-Hepatic/Renal Impairment
+Hepatic/ Renal impairment:

-Renal Hepatic For dialysis patients, bortezomib Bil 1.0-1.5 x ULN: no dose reduction required should be given after dialysis Bili > 1.5 x ULN: reeduce to 0.7 mg/m $^2$ in the first No dose reduction necessary treatment cycle.
-Consider dose escalation to 1.0 mg/m • or further dose reduction to 0.5 mg/m in subsequent cycles based on patient tolerability.
+Renal Hepatic For dialysis patients, bortezomib should be given after dialysis No dose reduction necessary Bil 1.0-1.5 x ULN: no dose reduction required Bili > 1.5 x ULN: reduce dose to 0.7 mg/m2 in the first treatment cycle.
+Consider dose escalation to 1.0 mg/m2 or further dose reduction to 0.5 mg/m2 in subsequent cycles based on patient tolerability.